mrliptontea/PurpleMine2/README.md

 Latest (master):

+* Added styles for optgroup (Firefox only)
+* Fixed #13: #header was missing clearfix and was breaking the layout is some cases
 * Coloring issue's title instead of link in Gantt diagram for overdue issues
 * Updated npm packages: grunt-sass from 0.18.0 to 1.0.0 and grunt-contrib-uglify 0.7.0 to 0.9.1